Skip to main content

 COORDINATION OF BENEFITS

-Staff have the option to use accrued, unused sick and vacation to cover:
+Staff have the option to use accrued and available sick and vacation time to cover:

-• The 10-30% of your gross salary that is not covered by PFL, and/or
+• The 10-30% of their gross weekly salary that is not covered by PFL, and/or

-• The last 4 weeks of parental leave that PFL benefits do not cover.
+• The last 4 weeks of leave that PFL benefits do not cover.

 • You also have the option to take the leave unpaid.

-Faculty will receive salary continuation less any amount of PFL anticipated during the leave.
+Eligible faculty will receive salary continuation less any amount of PFL received during the leave.

 • Click on Claims